On the Reeb spaces of definable maps: Quantitative Bounds

-We first replace the map $f:S \rightarrow \R^m$, by a new map $\tilde{f}:\tilde{S} \rightarrow \R^m$, where $\tilde{S} \subset \R^n \times \R^m$ and $\tilde{f}$ is the restriction to $\tilde{S}$ of the projection map to $\R^m$.
 From the definitions it is evident that $\Reeb(f)$ and $\Reeb(\tilde{f})$ are homeomorphic.
 We next prove that there exists a semi-algebraic partition of $\R^m$ of controlled complexity (more precisely given by the connected components of the realizable sign conditions of a family of polynomials of singly exponentially bounded degrees and cardinality) into connected semi-algebraic sets $C$, such that the connected components of the fibers $\tilde{f}^{-1}(z)$ are in 1-1 correspondence with each other as $z$ varies over $C$.
-Moreover each of these connected components $C$ is described by a quantifier-free first order formula and the complexity of these formulas (i.e. the number of polynomials appearing in the formula and their respective degrees) is bounded singly exponentially (see Theorem~\ref{thm:parametrized-cc} below for the precise formulation of this statement).
+Moreover each of these connected components $C$ is described by a quantifier-free first order formula and the complexity of these formulas (i.e. the number of polynomials appearing in the formula and their respective degrees) is bounded singly exponentially (see Proposition~\ref{prop:parametrized-cc} below for the precise formulation of this statement).

-The proof of this result (Theorem~\ref{thm:parametrized-cc}) uses a certain sheaf-theoretic generalization of effective real quantifier elimination proved in \cite{Basu-sheaf} and recalled below (Theorem~\ref{thm:BElim}).
-The fact that the connected components of a semi-algebraic set can be described efficiently (with singly exponential complexity) is a consequence of a result in \cite{BPRbook2} (Theorem~\ref{thm:cc} below).
+The proof of this result (Proposition~\ref{prop:parametrized-cc}) uses an intermediate result -- namely Proposition~\ref{prop:BElim} -- whose long and somewhat technical proof is deferred to the Appendix (Section~\ref{sec:appendix}).
+The fact that the semi-algebraically connected components of a semi-algebraic set can be described efficiently (with singly exponential complexity) is a consequence of a result in \cite{BPRbook2} (Proposition~\ref{prop:cc} below).

 Next, we use the fact that the canonical surjection $\phi:\tilde{S} \rightarrow \Reeb(\tilde{f})$ is a proper semi-algebraic map.
-We then use an inequality proved in \cite{GVZ04} (see Theorem~\ref{thm:descent} below) to obtain an upper bound on the Betti numbers of the image of a proper semi-algebraic map $F:X\rightarrow Y$ in terms of the sum of the Betti numbers of various fiber products $X \times_F \cdots \times_F X$ of the same map.
+We then use an inequality proved in \cite{GVZ04} (see Proposition~\ref{prop:descent} below) to obtain an upper bound on the Betti numbers of the image of a proper semi-algebraic map $F:X\rightarrow Y$ in terms of the sum of the Betti numbers of various fiber products $X \times_F \cdots \times_F X$ of the same map.
 Recall that for $p \geq 0$, the $(p+1)$-fold fiber product is given by